Ez4Prez/Thrifter/README.md

 ## Description

  Not just your regular e-commerce clothing site, Thrifter is a contemporary online thrift shop, bringing together high-fashion garments with sustainability.
 Users are able to both buy and sell quality pieces (and soon donate as well), through a sustainable platform that houses a curated selection of used clothing.
-Built using React, and Python with Flask, Thrifter is a Full-Stack Web Application built to be a one-stop shop for fashionistas on a budget and swaggy environmentalists.
+Built using React, Python with Flask, and a Postgresql database, Thrifter is a Full-Stack Web Application built to be a one-stop shop for fashionistas on a budget and swaggy environmentalists.

 ## Run Locally

 1. To get started fork and clone this repository to your local machine.
 2. From your terminal navigate into the project root directory and run the following command: 'gunicorn --chdir server app:app'
-3. Now head to 'http://127.0.0.1:8000' in your browser to view the app.
+3. Now click on the link 'http://127.0.0.1:8000' in your terminal, or visit the URL in your browser to view the app.